Experiments¶

 From the Command Line Binary¶

-The list of available schedules can be found by running the folowing command.
+The list of available schedules can be found by running the following command.

 Then apply the desired schedule with the following command.